-I am a scholar of environmental sociology, with a focus on the links between culture, place, and economic change at the University of Wisconsin-Madison.
+I am a scholar of environmental sociology, with a focus on the links between culture, place, and economic change, at the University of Wisconsin-Madison.
 My research interrogates the relationship between the mobility of capital and the relative stability of social life.
-Through qualitative and archival research, I ask how historical structures of capitalism–social, spatial, and economic–inform localized outcomes and lived experiences of home and community.
-Specifically, I am interested in how place-based, working class communities adapt to globalizing economies and changing environments over time–from farmers and consumers, to urban steelworkers and rural iron miners.
-I analyze processes and trajectories of economic history, cultural negotiation, landscape-scale change spanning rural and urban regions, and political economies of growth and decline.
+Through qualitative and archival research, I ask how historical structures of capitalism–social, spatial, and economic–inform localized outcomes and lived experiences of home, community, and environment.
+Specifically, I am interested in how place-based, working-class communities adapt to globalizing economies and changing environments over time–from farmers and consumers, to urban steelworkers and rural iron miners.
+I analyze processes and trajectories of economic history, lived experiences of cultural negotiation, landscape-scale change spanning rural and urban regions, and political economies of growth and decline.

 My substantive interest is rooted in my childhood, growing up in a former coal mining village in Pennsylvania’s Appalachian foothills.
 When the waterways ran orange from iron oxide mine waste, I saw how the vestiges of capitalism continued to shape familiar landscapes, even decades after the mines were closed.
 Then, as stores closed and friends outmigrated, I felt the confusion and frustration of local people who wished to stay in place but found their hometown emptied of jobs, grocery stores, doctors, and habitable houses.
 More than two generations after the last coal was lifted from the earth, the economic and environmental histories of my home region continue to shape the structures, infrastructures, and cultural identities of long-term residents.

 My research always aims to situate the stories people tell about their places and their people within patterns of macroeconomic transformation.
 My qualitative field work has taken me from homesteads in Swaziland, to kitchen tables in dairyland Wisconsin, to red-dirt roads post-war northern Uganda, and most recently, to urban and rural Rust Belt communities.